 Trimming leggy plants is the quickest solution to fix the stretched look of the plant.
 It is not only easy to cut a succulent plant that has become leggy, but it is also a great way to propagate your plants and multiply your collection.
 When cut, the base of the plant where cuttings were taken from will usually continue to grow and produce baby plants along the stem and the sides of the plant.

 - Cut the plant leaving about an inch or so of stem on the bottom of the plant.

 - Place the stem cuttings in a dry area away from direct sunlight to dry for a day or two, more if your area is humid.
 Let the cut heal and seal.
 (Optional: dip the cuttings in rooting hormone to speed up the rooting process)

-- Once the cut has healed, stick the cuttings in a well draining potting mix.
-I like to use cactus mix combined with perlite (1:1 solution).
+- Once the cut has healed, stick the cuttings in a well-draining potting mix.
+I like to use a cactus mix combined with perlite (1:1 solution).
 Here’s where you can find soil and soil amendments.

 - Mist or water the soil every few days or when the soil feels dry.